Top BIM Software Tools in 2023

 Advantages:

-- Versatility for geometry-demanding projects
+- Versatility for geometry-heavy projects

 - Reporting and automation capabilities